 Get your weekend off to a great start with these easy Greek yogurt pancakes.
 My kids love these easy Greek yogurt mini pancakes made with Zoi honey flavored Greek yogurt.
 Zoi honey Greek yogurt is so tasty because it is not too sweet.
 If you don’t have Zoi honey Greek yogurt, you can certainly make your own by stirring in a little liquid honey to plain Greek yogurt.

 This post contains affiliate links.
-Affiliate links are similar to a referral.
-I may receive a small commission, at no cost to you, when you use the links provided.
 All comments and opinions expressed in this article are my own.
 See policy for full disclosure.

 These easy Greek yogurt pancakes will reheat really well.
 So, go ahead and make a double batch.
 Save them for a quick breakfast or snack throughout the week.
 There’s something really fun and special about mini pancakes.
 Don’t you think?
 Some people call them silver dollar pancakes or where I grew up in Canada “loonie” pancakes (which also refers to the dollar coin.)
 I use a special cast iron mini pancake pan to achieve the perfect round shape.
 Read more about the pan further down in this post.